rhdtownsend/msg/docs/source/user-guide/data-files.rst

 Importing Data
 ==============

-To import an existing spectroscopic grid into MSG, first convert the individual spectra into corresponding :f-schema:`specint` files.
-MSG provides a number of tools to assist with this conversion; see the :ref:`grid-tools` appendix for further details.
+To import an existing grid of spectra into the MSG ecosystem, first convert the individual spectra into corresponding :f-schema:`specint` files.
+MSG provides a number of tools to assist with this conversion;
+see the :ref:`grid-tools` appendix for further details.

 The next step is to create a manifest (named, say, :file:`manifest.txt`) listing all the :f-schema:`specint` files